-The Hoover Institution hosts "The White House and the Administrative State: Lessons Learned, from Reagan to Trump" on Thursday, May 17, 2018 from 12:15pm - 1:30pm EST.
+The Hoover Institution hosted "The White House and the Administrative State: Lessons Learned, from Reagan to Trump" on Thursday, May 17, 2018 from 12:15pm - 1:30pm EST.

 In 1981, President Reagan signed Executive Order 12291, which established the modern framework for centralized White House oversight of executive agencies' regulations through the newly created Office of Information and Regulatory Affairs.
 When it was created, it was highly controversial; but today, nearly forty years later, OIRA is widely accepted and celebrated by Democrats and Republicans alike.